6 Helpful Tips To Deal With A Clingy Baby

 “Why do babies get clingy?” is a common question many parents have when their little ones start demanding to be around parents or caregivers all the time.
 Clinginess is a normal sign of mental development at an early age.
 It can also signify separation anxiety, where a baby may cry or behave crankily to be away from the parents.
 Babies and toddlers can express strong emotions and behaviors when away from the one they love to cling to all time.

-A clingy baby is also called a Velcro baby since they may not like putting them down from the hands of a parent or a caregiver.
-Although babies may cry and throw tantrums when away from their favorite person, it is manageable to make them overcome this phase.
+A clingy baby is also called a Velcro baby since they may not like being put down from the hands of a parent or a caregiver.
+Clinginess is a normal behavior that shows a baby’s need for comfort and security.
+It is a typical part of the child’s emotional growth and is related to their attachment to caregivers.
+Although babies may cry and throw tantrums when away from their favorite person, it is manageable, and you can help them overcome this phase.
 Read on to find out why babies get clingy and how to manage them.

 In This Article